watalabo/WiPiCap/README.md

 Nexmon firmware patch works with Broadcom WiFi chip **BCM43430A1** and **BCM43455C0**.  <br>BCM43430A1 is equipped on Raspberry Pi 3 and Zero W.  BCM43455C0 is equipped on Raspberry Pi 3B+ and 4.

 The script `picap.sh` is for BCM43455C0 only, so if you have Raspberry Pi 3B+ or 4.
 If you want to use the script on Raspberry Pi 3 or Zero W, you have to modify some part of the codes.
-The script works only on **Raspbian**.
-Moreover, Nexmon firmware patch only works on kernel 4.19.x.
-Thus, if Rasbian runs on newer kernel, you have to downgrade the kernel in some way.
+The script works only on **Raspbian**, not for a latest Raspberry Pi OS.
+Moreover, out setup script only works on kernel 5.4.

 Follow the instruction below to install: